 Make no mistake: there’s room for surgeons to serve in Ethiopia.
 But this mission worker and his family have had front row seats to watch God move.
 And now, eight years later, maybe we’ll start to see this community who have not known Jesus fall in love with him.

 As a mission worker, sometimes the task of reaching certain communities seems impossible.
 Even more so when we feel broken.
 But this is when God once again rekindles hope that he can do it.
-That’s the message I heard from this broken vessel: “I have received your whole heart and that is enough.”
+That’s God's message I heard through this broken vessel: “I have received your whole heart and that is enough.”

 Pray with us